cc-cdv-lu/FireFinger/README.md

 ## Changelog
 All notable changes to this project will be documented in this file.

+### [1.0.2] Bug fixes and adjustments

+- Features:
+    - Improved accessiblity by implementing support for braille displays and keyboard navigation
+    - Difficulty can now be modified in the settings tab
+- Fixes:
+    - Upon first login the user will now be prompted for their login before the level selection appears
+    - Many parts of the code have been refactored and/or cleaned up
+    - Registered MacOS version of the app with Apple to prevent security warnings upon install

 ### [1.0.0] First major release
 - Features: